Crisis Management Plan in Practice: 2020 Checklist for Your Business

 - Prioritize marketing campaigns

 Of course, it’s better not to stop marketing campaigns.
 However, if it is a necessity, stop expensive campaigns aimed at brand awareness.
+Also, you could use this time to reorganize your SEO game plan and adjust it to the situation.
 Your crisis management plan should include those campaigns aimed at lead generation and loyalty.

 Steve Jobs liked to repeat: